auth0/docs/articles/logs/streams/health.md

 If your server is unable to receive the stream, we will retry up to fifty times to deliver the event; otherwise, we will suspend the stream.
 You can restart the stream by following the link in the suspension message or by returning to the list view and using the dropdown menu to click 'restart.'
 TBD here is how to recover logs during hte suspension state  and and the time frame for recoveryTBD (if all of the above recovery methods are the same, perhaps put it under subheading resolving errors and undelivered logs during paused, suspended, or active states  )

-## Resolving Errors and Undelivered Logs During Paused, Active, or Suspsended States
+### Resolving Errors and Undelivered Logs During Paused, Active, or Suspsended States

 1. On a stream's **Health** tab:
-2. --------- (how to use counter to ensure delivered logs)
+2. ....how to use counter to ensure delivered logs....
-3. --------- (how to fix errors, etc. )
+3. ...how to fix errors, etc...
-4. ---------